 First step: Click in the heading and type in your organization’s name.
 (Notice that it auto filled into every worksheet (spreadsheet) from this one spreadsheet.)

-Second step: Enter your accounts
+Second step: Enter your accounts ( see tips on creating an effective chart of accounts)

 This workbook (a single file containing a set of spreadsheets) is set up for 1 general fund, 9 income accounts, and 28 expenses accounts.